AlexJReid/blog/content/posts/monoblok/index.md

 1. A clean per-car telemetry stream for the fleet dashboard.
 RPM, coolant, speed, the usual.
 2. An over-rev alert the moment a car holds the engine above 7500rpm for more than a couple of seconds.
 One brief blip past redline on a downshift is forgivable; ten seconds in the limiter is a phone call.
 3. When he opens the dashboard in the morning, the current state of every car on hire, immediately.
 No "waiting for first reading" spinner.
-4. It isn't just to spy.
-If the car has issues, he may want to provide pre-emptive assistance.
+4. If the car has issues, he may want to provide pre-emptive assistance.

-The raw feed is exactly the sort of thing patchbay was built for.
  RPM updates many times a second and wobbles constantly at a steady throttle.
 Coolant barely moves once the engine is warm.
-Publishing all of this unconditioned over a metered 5G connection is wasteful and makes the dashboard feel like it's drinking from a firehose.
+Publishing all of this unconditioned over a metered 5G connection is wasteful.
+Conditioning the raw feed is exactly the sort of thing patchbay was built for.

 Deadband, incidentally, is exactly what most consumer cars already do to their own gauges.
 The coolant temperature needle on a modern dash sits stubbornly in the middle across roughly 75-105°C of actual sensor reading, and only twitches if things get genuinely cold or genuinely hot.
 VW, Ford and others figured out a long time ago that a needle tracking the real value would have drivers ringing the dealership every time they sat in traffic on a warm day.
 Same primitive, different reason for wanting it.